 The founder, Eric, uses a data-driven approach to identify the best stock picks for the day.
 Eric says he invested more than $200,000 and 4 years of research in developing his strategy.
 Besides stocks, he also trades options and futures occasionally.

 Each morning, subscribers receive an update via email, and Eric explains his market perspective and the plan for the day.

 Eric is transparent with the performance of his stock picks.
-On the website, you find the 20-year backtest results and the results of stock picks since inception.
-He started in November 2020 and generated a total return on account of +59,8% within the first 9 months.
-This makes it one of the best performing newsletters on the list.
+On the website, you find the 20-year backtest results and the results of the most recent stock picks.
+The subscription costs $47 per month.